-Canon 100D versus Sony A9
+Canon 100D vs Sony A9

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in March 2013 and April 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in March 2013 and April 2017.
 The 100D is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a full frame (A9) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably larger (15 percent) than the Canon 100D.
 Moreover, the A9 is substantially heavier (65 percent) than the 100D.
 It is noteworthy in this context that the A9 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Sony FE Lens Catalog (A9).
 Mirrorless cameras, such as the A9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 100D gets 380 shots out of its LP-E12 battery, while the A9 can take 650 images on a single charge of its NP-FZ100 power pack.
 The power pack in the A9 can be charged via the USB port, which can be very convenient when travelling.